-5.3.
-Alternative Explanations
+5.3 Alternative Explanations

-Before estimating the revenue-maximizing tax rate in Section 6, we examine whether other components of the experimental design could have influenced taxpayers' responses to treatments in ways that could affect the internal or external validity of our estimates of the causal effect of tax rates on tax compliance-the key policy parameter.
+Before estimating the revenue-maximizing tax rate in Section 6, we examine whether other components of the experimental design could have influenced taxpayers' responses to treatments in ways that could affect the internal or external validity of our estimates of the causal effect of tax rates on tax compliance - the key policy parameter.
 We provide evidence that taxpayer behavior does not appear to have been significantly affected by (i) knowledge of other property owners' tax rates, (ii) anchoring on past tax rates, (iii) expectations about future property tax rates, or (iv) variation in collectors' enforcement effort across tax rates.

-5.3.1.
-Knowledge of Other Owners' Tax Rates
+5.3.1 Knowledge of Other Owners' Tax Rates

-A first concern is whether property owners were aware that other property owners faced different tax rates, which could introduce fairness considerations into the decision to comply (Besley, Jensen, and Persson (2019), Best, Gerard, Kresch, Naritomi, and Zoratto (2020), Nathan, Ricardo, and Zentner (2020)).
-To investigate this possibility, we reestimate the treatment effects controlling for the tax rates of each property owner's 5 and 10 closest neighbors, respectively.
-The estimates are not noticeably affected (Tables II and A6, columns 1-2), and none of the closest neighbors' tax rates appear to impact compliance or revenue (Table A7).
+A first concern is whether property owners were aware that other property owners faced different tax rates, which could introduce fairness considerations into the decision to comply (Besley et al., 2019; Best et al., 2020; Nathan et al., 2020).
+To investigate this possibility, we re-estimate the treatment effects controlling for the tax rates of each property owner's 5 and 10 closest neighbors, respectively.
+The estimates are not noticeably affected (Tables 2 and A6, Columns 1-2), and none of the closest neighbors' tax rates appear to impact compliance or revenue (Table A7).

-Additionally, knowledge of neighbors' tax rates does not appear to have been affected by tax rate reductions (Table A10, column 1).
-Only 14.19% of midline survey respondents reported any knowledge of their neighbors' rates, which likely reflects the fact that financial matters-including taxes-tend to be private in Kananga.32 The treatment effects are not statistically different for owners who reported knowing, and not knowing, their neighbors' rates (Tables II and A6, columns 3 and 4, and Table B5, columns 1 and 5).
+Additionally, knowledge of neighbors' tax rates does not appear to have been affected by tax rate reductions (Table A10, Column 1).
+Only 14.19% of midline survey respondents reported any knowledge of their neighbors' rates, which likely reflects the fact that financial matters - including taxes - tend to be private in Kananga.31 The treatment effects are not statistically different for owners who reported knowing, and not knowing, their neighbors' rates (Tables 2 and A6, Columns 3 and 4 and Table B5, Columns 1 and 5).